Our Clerk is Roger Vincent Jasaitis. You can contact him about general information about Putney Friends Meeting;

 Most Quaker congregations in New England do not employ pastors or staff, but choose to operate on a hands-on, participatory, all-volunteer basis instead.
 Besides choosing volunteer officers such as our Clerk, Assistant Clerk, Recording Clerk, Treasurer, and Records Keeper, we also organize and conduct the work of Putney Friends Meeting through a variety of active committees.
 Here is an alphabetical list of our key committees:

-Adult Religious Education Building and Grounds Calendar/Meeting House Rentals Childcare Coordination Finance and Fundraising First Day School Hospitality Justice and Peace Library Local Interfaith Association Liaisons Directory Ministry and Counsel Nominating Memorial Retreat Planning Website
+Adult Religious Education Building and Grounds Directory Finance and Fundraising First Day School and Childcare Library Local Interfaith Association Liaisons Ministry and Counsel Nominating Memorial Social Justice Service Committee Website

 PFM Organizational Affiliations in the Wider Quaker World